TomHarrop/ird-5acc-paper/ms/manuscript.md

 > *More primary branch do not correlate with increased rachis length but with reduced internode length.*

-Domesticated rice produces more seeds, and more spikelet, since in rice  each spikelet produces one single seed.
+Domesticated rice, when compared to wild rice, produces more seeds.
+It also produces more spikelets, since in rice each spikelet produces one single seed.

+Please remind that: since seed and spikelet number are the same in rice, hereafter we always refer to spikelet number, because  this is the trait that we have explicitly measured.

-Too lodge those extra spikelet on the panicle domesticated rice produces complex panicle branch structures.
+To lodge those extra spikelet on its panicle domesticated rice produces complex panicle branch structures.

-Hereby we describe how the panicle oif domesticated rice evolved to lodge more spikelets on its panicles at the phenotypic level.
+Hereby we describe how the panicle of domesticated rice evolved to lodge more spikelets at the phenotypic level.
 We also explore how those phenotypes are determined transcriptomically.

 ## In panicles of Asian and African rice, farmers selected for a similar phenotype

 We have measured panicle traits in 100 rice accessions of African and Asian rice.
 We show that accessions that have been domesticated independently have similar phenotypes.

-Those 100 rice accessions belong to 4 rice species: the wild African rice *Oryza barthii*, the wild Asian rice *Oryza Rufipogon*, the domesticated African rice *Oryza glaberrima* and the domesticated Asian rice,  *Oryza sativa*.
+The 100 rice accessions belong to 4 rice species: the wild African rice *Oryza barthii*, the wild Asian rice *Oryza Rufipogon*, the domesticated African rice *Oryza glaberrima* and the domesticated Asian rice,  *Oryza sativa*.
 We have measured 25 accessions per species and 10 plants per accession.

 > **No, species per accession go in a table**